Actindo-AG/Documentation/Adyen/Integration/01_ManageAdyenSettings.md

      ![Payment user](../../Assets/Screenshots/Adyen/Integration/AdyenWebServiceUser.png "[Payment user]")

-4. Return to your Adyen&trade; account.

-5. Enter a description for the web service user in the *Description* field.
+4. Return to your Adyen&trade; account and enter a description for the web service user in the *Description* field.

     ![Create API credential](../../Assets/Screenshots/Adyen/Integration/AdyenCreateAPIcredential.png "[Create API credential]")

-6. Click the [Create credential] button.
+5. Click the [Create credential] button.
     The *Configure API credential* view is displayed.
 The API key tab is displayed by default.

-7. Generate the *Web service* API key and enter it in Actindo.
+6. Generate the *Web service* API key and enter it in Actindo.
 To do this, follow these steps:

-    - Click the *API key* tab in the *Server settings > Authentication* section.
+    1. Click the *API key* tab in the *Server settings > Authentication* section.

-    - Click the [Generate API key] button, if you want to generate a new key.
+    2. Click the [Generate API key] button, if you want to generate a new key.
       The API key is automatically generated.

         ![Generate Checkout API key](../../Assets/Screenshots/Adyen/Integration/AdyenAuthentication.png "[Generate Checkout API key]")

-    - Click the *Copy API key* button.
+    3. Click the *Copy API key* button.

-    - Change to your Actindo instance and insert the API key in the *Checkout API key* field.
+    4. Change to your Actindo instance and insert the API key in the *Checkout API key* field.

         ![Checkout API key](../../Assets/Screenshots/Adyen/Integration/AdyenCheckoutAPIkey.png "[Checkout API key]")

-8. Return to your Adyen&trade; account and generate the *Web service* API password and enter it in Actindo.
+7. Return to your Adyen&trade; account and generate the *Web service* API password and enter it in Actindo.
 To do this, follow these steps:

-    - Click the *Basic auth* tab and click the [Generate password] button, is you want to generate a new password.
+    1. Click the *Basic auth* tab and click the [Generate password] button, is you want to generate a new password.
       The password is automatically created.

         ![Web service password](../../Assets/Screenshots/Adyen/Integration/AdyenWebServicePassword.png "[Web service password]")

-    - Click the *Copy password* button.
+    2. Click the *Copy password* button.

-    - Change to your Actindo instance and insert the password in the *Payment password* field.
+    3. Change to your Actindo instance and insert the password in the *Payment password* field.

        ![Payment password](../../Assets/Screenshots/Adyen/Integration/AdyenPaymentPassword.png "[Payment password]")

-9. Return to Adyen&trade; and click the [Save changes] button in the bottom right corner.
+8. Return to Adyen&trade; and click the [Save changes] button in the bottom right corner.
     The credentials for the *Web service* API are applied.

-10. If necessary, configure your wallet payment methods in the *Wallet payment methods* section.
+9. If necessary, configure your wallet payment methods in the *Wallet payment methods* section.
 Refer to the Adyen&trade; documentation.

-11. If necessary, assign roles to define the permissions of the API credentials in the *Permissions > Roles* section.
+10. If necessary, assign roles to define the permissions of the API credentials in the *Permissions > Roles* section.
 For detailed information, see [API permissions](https://docs.adyen.com/development-resources/api-credentials/#api-permissions "[https://docs.adyen.com/development-resources/api-credentials/#api-permissions]") in the Adyen&trade; documentation.